hexiumsoftec/hexiumsoftec.github.io/README.md

-# Artificial Intelligence and Machine learning cource
+# Artificial Intelligence and Machine learning course

-This repository contains all the codes, cource details, pdfs and examples to the AI and machine learning cource.
+This repository contains all the codes, course details, pdfs and examples to the AI and machine learning course.
-The main objective of this cource is to give students the basic idea about AI and make the learning process simple and easy.
+The main objective of this course is to give students the basic idea about AI and make the learning process simple and easy.

 # Contents